zaphar/sheetsui/docs/navigation.md

 **Modifying the Sheet or Cells**

 * `e` or `i` will enter CellEdit mode for the current cell.
+* 'I' will toggle italic on the cell.
+'B' will toggle bold.
 * `Ctrl-h` will shorten the width of the column you are on.
 * `Ctrl-l` will lengthen the width of the column you are on.